Disease Guide ·Stomatitis ·2026

 What Causes Stomatitis

-The exact cause isn't fully understood, but it's believed to be an abnormal immune response to dental plaque bacteria.
-The immune system overreacts to normal oral bacteria, causing severe inflammation that goes far beyond typical gingivitis.
-Feline calicivirus and other viral infections may play a role.
-It's not caused by poor dental hygiene alone — it's an immune-mediated condition.
+An immune overreaction to dental plaque bacteria causes inflammation beyond typical gingivitis.
+The immune system treats normal oral bacteria as a threat.
+Feline calicivirus may play a role.
+It's immune-mediated, not caused by poor dental hygiene alone.
 An immune overreaction to oral bacteria

 Symptoms - What to Watch For

-Severe pain while eating — dropping food, crying when trying to chew.
-Drooling — often thick, sometimes blood-tinged.
-Decreased or complete loss of appetite.
-Weight loss.
-Bad breath (halitosis).
-Pawing at the mouth.
-Unkempt coat from inability to groom.
-Red, swollen, bleeding gums extending beyond the gum line to the back of the throat.
-Some cats become reclusive due to constant pain.
+Severe pain while eating - dropping food, crying when chewing.
+Thick, blood-tinged drooling.
+Appetite and weight loss.
+Bad breath.
+Pawing at mouth.
+Unkempt coat.
+Bright red, swollen gums extending to the back of the throat.
+Some cats become reclusive from pain.
 Severe oral pain is the hallmark

 Diagnosis - $200-$500